 Please change RPI_VERSION with your correct RaspberryPi model

-RPI_VERSION must be : raspberry-pi-2-nn or raspberry-pi-bplus-nn or raspberry-pi-nn. nn means Kura will not include network management (firewall, port, etc…), keep it cause we can ignore network management for a Docker environment.
+RPI_VERSION must be: raspberry-pi-2-nn or raspberry-pi-bplus-nn or raspberry-pi-nn. nn means Kura will not include network management (firewall, port, etc…), keep it cause we can ignore network management for a Docker environment.

-We download some helper scripts and files
+We download some helper scripts and files to prepare our Docker build environment:

 mkdir rpi-rhiot